Urban BioFilter

 Thanks to EU, national, and local policies since 2000, emissions of pollutants from key sectors have been reduced, but it is not enough.
 We are on the right path and we must continue to implement mechanisms in our cities and municipalities.

-Urban BioFilter was born from this premise.
-It is a mobile vertical garden that can be introduced into squares, open spaces, variable installations throughout the year, and more.
+Urban BioFilter arises from this premise.
+It is a mobile vertical garden, which can be introduced in squares, open spaces, variable installations throughout the year, etc.

 Urban BioFilter: the urban furniture capable of filtering air in public spaces